 - Sturdy, waterproof hiking boots.
 I use high, B/C category boots because they keep my feet dry when crossing smaller streams and give good support when carrying a large backpack.
 Lighter options are also possible, with varying degrees of waterproofing and/or support.
 Just don’t underestimate the marshyness of the CWT!

 - Good, sturdy backpack.
 I recommend taking one with a capacity of at least 65 litres.
 The fewer items you bring, the smaller your pack can be, of course.
-Just make sure to leave enough room for food supplies!
+Make sure to leave enough room for food supplies.

 - Lightweight tent.
 While bothies can provide a comfortable relief from the elements, there are too few of them along the CWT to provide you with shelter every night.
 A tent (or bivvy bag) is therefore absolutely necessary.

 - Season-appropriate sleeping gear.
 A sleeping bag and whatever item you prefer to sleep on.
 Just make sure to prepare for the season’s nighttime temperatures!